0xNullll/tiny-hmac/README.md

 # Tiny HMAC

 **Tiny HMAC** is a lightweight, configurable C library for computing HMACs using multiple SHA and SHA3 variants.
+It builds on **[Tiny SHA](tiny-sha/)** — also available as a standalone project at
-It builds on [Tiny SHA](tiny-sha) and allows optional direct use of Tiny SHA functions.
+https://github.com/0xNullll/tiny-sha — and allows optional direct use of Tiny SHA functions.

 ---